Quick Summary

 Moving forward in the flutter bloc tutorial.
 Here we have created a ChangeTextEvent, which will be fired when a button is clicked.

 We have an abstract AppBlocEvent class because Bloc expects a single event to be added to the stream.
-Still, as there can be multiple events in an app, we create an abstract class and extend it whenever we want to create any new event for handling and passing multiple events to the bloc.
+Still, as an app can have multiple events, we create an abstract class and extend it whenever we want to create a new event for handling and passing multiple events to the Flutter bloc example.

 Creating a State